razorpay/shubhcron/README.md

 If you are using the `shubhcron` package, you can omit the `/usr/bin/shubh`:

 ```
+# Set the correct location of your server
+LATITUDE=26.7880
+LONGITUDE=82.1986
 # Attempts to send a mail every 5 minutes, only runs if the time is shubh
 */5 * * * * sendmail --subject "shubh labh"
 ```

 You can also pass an extra environment variable `SHUBH_WAIT=1` to sleep till the time is shubh instead of exiting.

+# Installation

+## Stand-Alone

+If you'd like to not replace your system's `cron` package, you can download the `shubh` binary for your prefered OS and use it directly as a prefix in your cronjobs.

+## Debian/Ubuntu

+We have a ready Debian and Ubuntu package available that replaces the system `cron` package.

+## Alpine Linux

+An Alpine Linux package is also available

+## Arch Linux

+An AUR package is available.

+## Kubernetes

+We plan to release the kubernetes controller that lets you create shubhcron resources soon.

+# License

+`shubh` and `shubhcron` are licensed under the MIT License.
+See `LICENSE` for more details.